dilipviren/Compatibility-and-Entropy-Ranking-Method/README.md

 # 'comp_en_class' contains class:

-## CompatibilityEntropyRanking(file_name, type_attr, e_lower=None, e_upper=None, best_value=True,
-                                                           headers=None, objects_as_columns=True, object_tobe_ranked='')
+## CompatibilityEntropyRanking(file_name, type_attr, e_lower=None, e_upper=None, best_value=True, headers=None, objects_as_columns=True, object_tobe_ranked='')

 ## Parameters:
--file_name: path of .csv file containing dataset with decision objects and attributes.
+>1. file_name: path of .csv file containing dataset with decision objects and attributes.
--type_attr: iterable (list or tuple) containing the type of each decision attribute as a string. example: ('Monotone1', 'Monotone2',
+>2. type_attr: iterable (list or tuple) containing the type of each decision attribute as a string. example: ('Monotone1', 'Monotone2',
                                                                                                      'Interval1', 'Interval2',
                                                                                                      'Extreme1', 'Extreme2')
--e_lower: lower limit of interval, if a given attribute has interval type
+>3. e_lower: lower limit of interval, if a given attribute has interval type
--e_upper: upper limit of interval, if a given attribute has interval type
+>4. e_upper: upper limit of interval, if a given attribute has interval type
--best_value: bool, whether a given attribute has best value at the max point or interval
+>5. best_value: bool, whether a given attribute has best value at the max point or interval
--header:
+>6. header:
--objects_as_columns: bool, whether the decision objects comprise the columns of the input data
+>7. objects_as_columns: bool, whether the decision objects comprise the columns of the input data
--objects_tobe_ranked: the names of the decision objects (plan, scheme, etc.)
+>8. objects_tobe_ranked: the names of the decision objects (plan, scheme, etc.)

 ### Types of decision attributes:
    >1) Monotone type 1 (or type 2) where the attribute is more optimal when the value is largest (or smallest),